womeninrobotics/womeninrobotics.github.io/pages/project-advance.md

 ![Project Advance](/assets/images/project-advance.jpg)

-## Why We Started Fast Track
+## Why We Started Project Advance

-Behind every successful entrepreneur are brilliant mentors who coached, opened doors and paved the way, often before anyone else believed.
-But it’s not easy to find a good mentor and build an impactful relationship, especially in the fast-moving startup world.
-Fast Track was designed to connect accomplished leaders looking to work side-by-side and share their hard-won wisdom with the next generation.
-Since launching in 2016, we’ve helped over 1,500 pairs forge impactful bonds through structured 1:1 discussions and a larger community experience.
+Robotics is a fast-growing field touching many different industries.
+Although there are several prominent women leaders in the space, more can be done to pave a smoother path for the next generation.
+Project Advance aims to connect up-and-coming women in robotics with those a few years ahead in their careers to provide actionable advice on how to accelerate their advancement.
+We will be launching the first beta of this program this summer, drawing inspiration from some of the best mentorship programs in the country to create a high-trust, intimate environment with structured accountability and a sense of community.

 ## How it works

-At its core, Fast Track is a 90-day mentorship experience that pairs hundreds of tech leaders to mentor founders and high-potential operators (those at First Round-backed companies, and Black and Latinx folks at non-First Round backed startups).
-Mentees go through our powerful matching process to maximize the Mentor’s impact.
-Once matched, mentorship pairs meet virtually every two weeks with Mentors guiding their Mentees through the challenges of startup life, how to bolster their leadership skills, and grow their companies.
-In addition to these 1:1 meetings, we host virtual professional development workshops, curated learning sessions, and more personalized community experiences.
+Over the course of 90 days, Project Advance will pair a small number of high-potential women with mentors who are just a few steps ahead.
+We believe that pairing mentees with those who are at the next stage in their career will maximize the relevancy and effectiveness of the program.
+Mentors and mentees will virtually meet every two weeks to discuss how to meaningfully increase their personal and professional impact.
+As this is the first beta of Project Advance, we will also be experimenting with other programming such as fire-side chats and skills-based workshops to help refine the experience for future cohorts.

 [Submit an application](/project-advance-application/){: .btn .btn-lg .btn-default-filled}